erikgrinaker/toydb/README.md

 * SQL interface including projections, filters, joins, aggregates, and transactions.

-toyDB is not suitable for any kind of real-world use.
+toyDB is not suitable for real-world use, but may be of interest to others learning about database internals.

 ## Documentation

+* [Architecture guide](docs/architecture.md): a guide to toyDB's architecture and implementation.

 * [SQL examples](docs/examples.md): comprehensive examples of toyDB's SQL features.